-As part of the firm's global matrix, members of the global Healthcare, Life Sciences & Chemicals sector team specialise both in specific subsectors and the relevant practice areas to pool our collective resources and experience to benefit our clients.
+As part of the firm's global matrix, members of the Global Healthcare, Life Sciences & Chemicals sector team specialize both in specific subsectors and the relevant practice areas to pool our collective resources and experience to benefit our clients.

-Clifford Chance's deep understanding of the healthcare industry is integral to our ability to offer the highest quality advice and solutions wherever we operate.
+Clifford Chance's deep understanding of the healthcare, life sciences & chemicals industries is integral to our ability to offer the highest quality advice and solutions wherever we operate.
 We focus on industry sectors so that we can provide you with:

-- access to our combined knowledge, expertise and experience by sector
+- access to our combined knowledge, expertise and experience by sector; and

 - lawyers who know the risks and challenges within your industry and who proactively bring insights to you.

-Our sector approach ensures that our lawyers truly understand the healthcare industry with its regulatory and commercial challenges.
-At the same time it avoids the build-up of silos between different areas of laws so that we are able to deliver to our clients commercially sound and legally robust solutions focused to their business objectives.
+Our sector approach ensures that our lawyers truly understand the healthcare, life sciences & chemicals industries with their regulatory and commercial challenges.
+At the same time, it avoids the built-up of silos between different areas of law so that we are able to deliver to our clients commercially sound and legally robust solutions focused to their business objectives.

-Having cultivated an expertise in the healthcare and life sciences industry over two decades and having worked with many of the world's leading and emerging pharmaceutical, chemicals, medical device and health care services companies, we know the importance of anticipating regulatory and contractual issues in the context of corporate investment, finance, competition, strategy and operations.
+Having cultivated an expertise in the healthcare, life sciences and chemicals industries as well as in adjacent areas like the food and cosmetics sector over two decades and having worked with many of the world's leading and emerging pharmaceutical, medical devices, chemicals and healthcare service companies, we know the importance of anticipating regulatory and contractual issues in the context of corporate investment, finance, competition, digital transformation, strategy and operations.

-Established in the early 1990s, the Global Healthcare and Life Sciences sector team consists of more than 140 dedicated lawyers in 30 centres including Belgium, China, France, Germany, Italy, the Netherlands, Poland, Russia, Spain, United Arab Emirates, the United Kingdom and the United States.
+Established in the early 1990s, the Global Healthcare, Life Sciences & Chemicals sector team consists of more than 140 dedicated lawyers in 30 centres including Belgium, China, France, Germany, Italy, The Netherlands, Poland, Russia, Spain, United Arab Emirates, United Kingdom and the United States.

-- Advised Takeda GmbH (formerly: Nycomed GmbH) in connection with the sale of its self-medication business (OTC) for the German market to DR.KADE Pharmazeutische Fabrik.
-DR. KADE, well known for its brands Posterisan and KadeFungin, acquires amongst others brands like Faktu, Sanostol, Riopan and Buer Lecithin
+- Takeda GmbH (formerly: Nycomed GmbH) in connection with the sale of its self-medication business (OTC) for the German market to DR.KADE Pharmazeutische Fabrik.
+DR. KADE, well known for its brands Posterisan and KadeFungin acquires amongst others brands like Faktu, Sanostol, Riopan and Buer Lecithin